-Filter for Search for news Programme area Programme area1) Biodiversity in a Changing World2) Ecosystem Services for a Sustainable Future3) Dimensions of Complexity of Aquatic Systems4) Predictive Ecology in the Anthropocene Topic TopicAdaptation and evolutionFreshwater ecosystemsBiodiversityEnvironmental changeMultiple stressors and pollutantsWater and matter cyclesUse and managementAquaculture and aquaponicsAnglingBehavioural ecology and swarm intelligence Format Formatpress releaseinsightshort newsfocus Apply 141 - 150 of 237 itemsFormat:press release 16 December 2020 press release Researchers warn: Plans to regulate the River Oder endanger rare habitats and species as well as agriculture The new IGB Policy Brief shows that an expansion of the River Oder would threaten many species and habitats.
+Filter for Search for news Programme area Programme area1) Biodiversity in a Changing World2) Ecosystem Services for a Sustainable Future3) Dimensions of Complexity of Aquatic Systems4) Predictive Ecology in the Anthropocene Topic TopicAdaptation and evolutionFreshwater ecosystemsBiodiversityEnvironmental changeMultiple stressors and pollutantsWater and matter cyclesUse and managementAquaculture and aquaponicsAnglingBehavioural ecology and swarm intelligence Format Formatpress releaseinsightshort newsfocus Apply 141 - 150 of 240 itemsFormat:press release 11 February 2021 press release Defeating the enemy within According to scientific theories, clonal vertebrates actually have a harder time succeeding than species that reproduce sexually.
+The Amazon molly proves otherwise.
+It has found a way to deal with the challenges of its origin and reproduction.
+28 January 2021 press release Acid rain is yesterday’s news?
+Acid rain seems to be a thing of the past, yet sulphate continues to rise in many inland waters worldwide.
+A new study provides an overview of the sources of sulphate and its effects on freshwater ecosystems.
+17 December 2020 press release Europe's rivers fragmented by one million barriers A Nature study with the IGB shows: Europe has some of the most fragmented rivers in the world.
+Small transverse structures with an impoundment height of less than two metres account for the lion's share.
+16 December 2020 press release Researchers warn: Plans to regulate the River Oder endanger rare habitats and species as well as agriculture The new IGB Policy Brief shows that an expansion of the River Oder would threaten many species and habitats.
 The plans violate current EU law and endanger not only the environment but also agriculture on both sides of the River Oder.
 24 November 2020 press release Discovery of a genetic sex marker in sturgeon Scientists led by IGB have discovered a molecular marker for sex determination in sturgeon.
 This is a significant breakthrough for evolutionary biology, for species conservation and for caviar-producing aquaculture.
 19 November 2020 press release Giant aquatic bacterium is a master of adaptation The largest freshwater bacterium, Achromatium oxaliferum, is highly flexible in its requirements, as Danny Ionescu has now discovered.
 24 October 2020 press release Hydropower: the mortality risk for fish at turbines IGB has presented a procedure for the assessment of fish mortality at hydroelectric power plants.
 The researchers advise against subsidising small hydropower plants unless adequate fish protection is implemented.
 23 October 2020 press release We need a safety net for biodiversity Not only species, but also their habitats and genetic diversity need ambitious, interlinked targets.
 The study in Science with Luc De Meester outlines the scientific basis for redesigning the new set of biodiversity goals.
 12 October 2020 press release 14 Recommendations for the protection of freshwater biodiversity beyond 2020 Freshwater ecosystems are under-prioritised relative to marine or terrestrial systems, although they are disproportionately at risk.
 21 September 2020 press release Citizen science: research project on light pollution seeks support What effect does street lighting have on insects and what could an environment-friendly lighting design look like?
 This is what researchers are investigating together with citizen scientists in Mecklenburg-Western Pomerania, Hesse and Brandenburg.
-16 September 2020 press release You want to be a leader?
-You’ve got to be fast!
-David Bierbach and Jens Krause show that animals’ speed is fundamental for collective behavioral patterns, and that ultimately it is the faster individuals that have the strongest influence on group-level behavior.
-14 September 2020 press release Dams exacerbate the consequences of climate change on river fish Dams restrict the habitats of fish, but do not necessarily prevent the spread of invasive species.
-This has been discovered by Johannes Radinger and his spanish colleague.
-1 September 2020 press release Latest IGB Policy Brief: Does sustainable aquaculture in Germany have a future?
-The new IGB Policy Brief highlights opportunities and challenges.
-Our researchers recommend a fundamental debate in politics and society.
 Pagination First page « First Previous page ‹‹ … Page 13 Page 14 Current page 15 Page 16 Page 17 … Next page ›› Last page Last »

 16 December 2020 press release Researchers warn: Plans to regulate the River Oder endanger rare habitats and species as well as agriculture The new IGB Policy Brief shows that an expansion of the River Oder would threaten many species and habitats.
 The plans violate current EU law and endanger not only the environment but also agriculture on both sides of the River Oder.